How to become a dentist

 Step 3 — Pass the dental admission test

-All 66 dental schools in the United States require students to pass the Dental Admission Test (DAT).
-Students can take the test year-round at any prometric center.
+66 of the 71 dental schools in the United States require applicants to pass the Dental Admission Test (DAT).
+You can take the test year-round at a Prometric test center, and it’s usually done during your junior year of college, or in the summer between junior and senior year.

 Step 4 — Apply to dental school